tarasowski/ramda-x/README.md

 # Ramda X

-Disclaimer: Don't use it for production projects.
+###Important: Don't use it for production projects.
 There are always some breaking changes.

 Ramda X is a super small API with only 10 most important methods for functional programming.
 Original Ramda library is too big and abstracts almost everything away from the JavaScript language.
 That's why Ramda X uses the most important methods and leaves everything as it is.
 All implemented methods are auto-curried!!!